 The default tone - and the downfall of even the better superhero movies - is grandiosity.
 It results from the quasi-religious devotion that the genre attracts, and that it needs in order to maintain its validity.
 Superhero movies are secular visions of the primal conflict between good and evil, aided by gods on Earth who serve justice.
 They have to stage miracles that deliver more shock and awe than a burning bush or a serpent-staff, and they have as little room for jokes as the Bible does, because one good self-mocking pinprick and the whole enterprise crumbles in ridicule.
 That's why Ant-Man is a bracing, giddy delight. ...
 It's the non-bombastic superhero movie. ...
 It's a film for nonbelievers that nonetheless provides a reminder of the underlying emotions - and fictions - that give rise to belief.

-A principle on which the classic director Howard Hawks is said to have based much of his filmmaking attitude, is that 'A man is more expressive rolling a cigarette than saving the world,' and the movies that I almost invariably favour over their alternatives are the ones in which small private details, and idiosyncrasies and inflections, are of greater import on the viewer's consciousness than vast, heroic, or history-making deeds are.
-Ant-Man is just such a film, with actors endowing their characters with quick glances, and particular tones and pitches in their speech; and with sights and visuals of a particular distinctiveness among the Marvel output.
-Peyton Reed, the director of Ant-Man, who also gave us one of my very favourite films of last decade, The Break-Up, is a contemporary master of just such saturation of peculiarity, and succeeds once again in giving us a work of dazzling personal connection.
+A principle on which the classic director Howard Hawks is said to have based much of his filmmaking attitude, is that 'A man is more expressive rolling a cigarette than saving the world,' and the movies that I almost invariably favour over their alternatives are the ones in which small private details, and idiosyncrasies and personal views, are of greater import on the viewer's consciousness than vast, heroic, or history-making deeds are.
+Ant-Man is just such a film, with actors endowing their characters with unique individual traits; and with sights and visuals of a particular distinctiveness among the Marvel output.
+Peyton Reed, the director of Ant-Man, who also gave us The Break-Up, is a contemporary master of just such saturation of peculiarity, and succeeds once again in giving us a work of dazzling personal connection.
 One specific element of delightful invention is the two flashback scenes, frenziedly paced, and colossally entertaining.

-I wrote once of how Black Swan, one great film of this decade, is an antidote among backstage movies for the dully frenetic backstage wanderings in Birdman, one rather overvalued film, obstructing the view of much better art released at the same time.
-Now I'd like to acknowledge a scene in Ant-Man which should (but, I regret to say, probably will not) occlude a somewhat similar scene in another unjustly beloved film released last year, namely Christopher Nolan's Intersterllar.
+I'd like to acknowledge a scene in Ant-Man which should (but, I regret to say, probably will not) occlude a somewhat similar scene in Christopher Nolan's Intersterllar.
 There is a function in Ant-Man's suit which allows him to shrink even smaller than the size of an ant - to a level even beyond microscopic.
 He shrinks until he is dwarfed by the nuclei of atoms, and, like subatomic particles, floats around them, gliding through orbitals and energy levels, having lost any recognition of space or time.
 It is unclear whether he will ever return to normal, although, if I understood it correctly, if he stays as he is, the implication is that he will not die.
 Reed fills the screen here with astoundingly hypnotic images.
 We don't recognise what we see as atoms, or protons or neutrons.
 We're given a sense of infinite incomprehension of the most basic (as Democritus called them) building blocks of the world.
 There is such a strangeness to everything we see here, and such immersive wonderment, that we feel that what we're looking at - although we know them to be necessarily a part and a foundation of our material world - something entirely separate from the place and concept of where we live.
 This is in direct contrast with the scene near the end of Interstellar, inside the black hole, where Christopher Nolan's team's effects are most certainly detailed and painstakingly thought out and intricate, but barren of any awe or wonder.
 Ant-Man, the comic little sub-super superhero movie, manages to typify for a brief time the vast cosmic spectacle that Nolan forgot to put into his space travel epic.
 Irony is the stuff of a meaningful life, and often makes for absorbing art; and if this displacement of celestial vision is of any trope at all, it's ironic.
 It's the final pole vault that earns Ant-Man its label as "Art" alongside its foregone classification, "Entertainment".

 Ant-Man is available on DVD.